timboettiger/action-replay-mk-iii/README.md

 - revised and up-to-date manuals (de/en)
 - print-ready repro labels
 - further information on the built-in code database
-- project "UI Preservation" - a UI documentation
+- project "UI Preservaction" - a UI documentation
 - comparison to other cheat-devices or SNES region adapters

 The Pro Action Replay MK III is my favorite SNES cheat device because it's much more like a Swiss Army knife: